appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 ![](https://cdn.appcircle.io/docs/assets/be-845-dns-settings.png)

-If you have a dedicated DNS, adding subdomains will be enough to run self-hosted appcircle server in an easy and quick way.
+If you have a dedicated DNS, adding subdomains will be enough to run self-hosted Appcircle server in an easy and quick way.

 You can also make DNS settings later, when you complete all configuration and testing.

-Until you're satisfied with your setup, you can use `/etc/hosts` file for both self-hosted appcircle server and connected clients.
+Until you're satisfied with your setup, you can use `/etc/hosts` file for both self-hosted Appcircle server and connected clients.
 You can run whole system, test all functionality and your configuration with using the `/etc/hosts` file.

 Following section will give you the details for this use case.